 Retirement is a great time to sharpen your skills on the passions and pastimes that you love.
 Spend time enjoying the workshop, craft room, pool table, and library.

 Incorporate regular activity into your everyday routine or enjoy the camaraderie of a little game time.
 Amenities include a swimming pool, spa pool, terrace, gym, bowling green, and petanque court.

 Care is not an ‘add on’ at a Ryman village, it is built into the fabric of our villages from the very beginning.
 It’s comforting for couples and friends to know they can still be near each other even if their health needs are different.

-Grace Joel care centre offers a full range of care options including resthome, hospital and specialist dementia care.
+Grace Joel care centre offers care options including resthome, and hospital care.
 Like all aspects of our villages, we constantly look for ways to improve both the care we provide and the innovation behind it.
 Care is customised using our myRyman care app and residents love the food in our seasonal Delicious menu, which is prepared fresh on site by village chefs.

 Grace Joel is one of over 80 percent of Ryman villages that have been awarded 4-year certification by the Ministry of Health.
 It’s recognised as the ‘gold star’ standard in care.

 Personal attention, warmth and building trusting relationships are all crucial to the customised care we provide at our care centres.